cybozu-go/neco/docs/placemat-menu.md

 Inventory resource presents the specifications of the nodes excluding boot servers.
-This resource contains the number of the computation server (cs) and storage server (cs) in the rack.
+This resource contains the number of the computation server (cs) and storage server (ss) in the rack.
 The rack must have a boot server, so the resource does not contain a configuration for the boot server.

 ```yaml